andreapavoni/panoramic/README.md

   (erb, haml, etc...)
 * partial (boolean): determines if it's a partial or not (false by default)
+* format (string): A valid mimetype from Mime::SET.symbols

 they're what the rails' Resolver API needs to lookup templates.